4mbl/tab/README.md

 #### Passing links in the URL

-Simply pass the links as semi-colon separated values in the `links` query parameter.
+Simply pass the links as semicolon (or comma) separated values in the `links` query parameter.

 For example: [`https://tab.4mbl.net/?links=example.com;example.org`](https://tab.4mbl.net/?links=example.com;example.org).
 You may also include the protocol in the URL.